Mountain biking in the Eastern Highlands during the first snow.

 From there, I followed another road down to the saddle.
 Matter of moments on the bike.

-The second mountain, Càrn a' Gheòidh, is away from the centre, and therefore is reachable only by a narrow path.
+The second mountain, Càrn a' Gheòidh, is away from the ski centre, and therefore is reachable only by a narrow path.
 If the road until now was fun to ride on, the trail was exciting beyond words.
-The amount of snow was just enough to still provide grip.
-Seeing it whirlpooling under my wheels, while listening to its crunchy sound... yes, please!
+The amount of snow was just enough to still provide grip, and seeing it whirlpooling under my wheels, while listening to its crunchy sound... yes, please!
 It was like riding a dusty trail, only the dust was snow.

 Càrn a' Gheòidh means "Hill of the Goose" in English, and while there suppose to be wild birds in the area, I didn't see any.
 However, I saw plenty of mountain hare, which already had their winter pelage.
 That was cool.
 It didn't take long, and I was at the second summit.

 Besides the cairn, the mountaintop has a shielded area, great for lunch.